CSharpM7/Ultimate14/_portfolio/02_link.md

 # Overview

 Link receives a redesigned moveset to match his redesigned look, giving him "DLC treatment".
-His defensive tools have been adjusted to be less extreme, while he now sports a Dash Attack that can be much more useful.
-His recovery no longer relies solely on Bomb Jumping as he has a few new tricks to make it back to the stage.
+His reversals might not be as potent, but he still is a strong, defensive character.
+His recovery no longer relies solely on Bomb Jumping as he has a few new tricks to make it back to the stage, including a unique Wall Climb.

 # Changes